 Name Description declaration This option produces type declaration files when enabled, which can be useful in understanding how types have been inferred.
-These files are described in more detail in Chapter 14. downlevelIteration This option enables support for iteration when targeting older versions of JavaScript. outDir This option specifies the directory in which the JavaScript files will be placed. rootDir This option specifies the root directory that the compiler will use to locate TypeScript files. target This option specifies the version of the JavaScript language that the compiler will target in its output.
+These files are described in more detail in Chapter 14. downlevelIteration This option enables support for iteration when targeting older versions of rootDir This option specifies the root directory that the compiler will use to locate TypeScript files.